Pinaki82/Tulu-C-IDE/README.md

 #### Autocompletion with Clang:

 [vim-clang](https://github.com/justmao945/vim-clang.git) plugin brings this feature using Clang in the background to parse and complete C/C++ source files.
-For more information, see `:h clang.txt`.
+For more information, see `:h clang.txt`. >>_Only available in the second combination of plugins for autocompletion._<<

 ![C source](http://justmao945.github.io/static/vim-clang/2014-01-12-async.gif)